osinfra-io/terraform-datadog-google-integration/README.md

 ## 🔩 Usage

 > [!TIP]
 > You can check the [fixtures](fixtures) directory for example configurations.
-These fixtures set up the system for testing by providing all the necessary initial code, thus creating good examples to base your configurations.
+These fixtures set up the system for testing by providing all the necessary initial code, thus creating good examples on which to base your configurations.

 Required APIs (managed with the [terraform-google-project](https://github.com/osinfra-io/terraform-google-project) child module):